Glad to Miss the Scented

 THE ALIEN CHILD ACROSS THE MIRROR

-In their hearts, packed tightly inside those oversized cupboards, they’ll replace relatives’ excuses with pictures and remembrance, melodies and regret to hold on to dear life.
+In their hearts, tight inside those oversized cupboards, they’ll replace relatives’ excuses with pictures and remembrance, melodies and regret to hold on to dear life.
 They’ll smell as moldy as Goodwill clothes, or rot like body fluids, but staff and strangers will act as if they don’t notice it.

 WE NO LONGER LIVE HERE ANYMORE